Our Team

 Chair

-She is currently also on the Board of the Maggie Beer Foundation and South Pacific Heathland Trust Ulladulla.
+Libby is a past Board member of the Maggie Beer Foundation and South Pacific Heathland Trust Ulladulla.
 In 2015 Libby was awarded the NSW ‘For Purpose and Social Enterprise’ Telstra Women in Business Award, winner in the 2016 100 Women of Influence Awards and finalist in University of Newcastle National Leadership Alumni Awards.
 In 2018 she was awarded Member of the Order of Australia (AM) in recognition of her service to the community through leadership and advisory roles.
 She is a graduate of the University of Newcastle, University of Sydney and completed the AICD’s course.

 Paul Goodwin